 Omentir is built on prompt transparency.
 The system grounds its copywriting engine in your verified product profile and targets specific company pain points.
 You can customize the prompt instructions, define variable fallbacks, and audit test runs in a review workspace.

-This control ensures your outreach reads as if it was written by an in-house sales leader.
+This control keeps outreach closer to how an in-house sales leader would write.
 For a detailed copywriting blueprint, check out our guide to the B2B outreach copywriting framework.

 This difference matters most for founder-led or brand-sensitive outbound.
 If the message is going out from your personal LinkedIn profile, you need to be comfortable defending every line.
 A black-box system may still write usable copy, but a reviewable prompt-and-draft workflow makes it easier to catch overclaims before they reach prospects.